 Employers value the analytical, problem solving, technical and critical thinking skills that master's degrees provide.
 In fact, according to Burning Glass Technologies, a firm that analyzes millions of job openings, over 20% of job positions either prefer or require a graduate degree.
 However, only about 10% of people hold a graduate degree.
 Based on these numbers alone, it's easy to see how earning a master's degree can be advantageous when it comes to competing for the best jobs.

 Researchers and economists have also documented various benefits from earning a master's degree, such as increased economic opportunity and higher salaries – and studies show these benefits are on the rise.
-A study conducted by the Federal Reserve in 2012 suggested that nearly all growth in wages over the last decade were due to earning an advanced degree.
-During this same time period advanced degree holders earned a 30% higher wage than bachelor's degree holders.
-According to the U.S. Department of Labor, as of 2013, individuals with a master's degree had an unemployment rate of 3.4%, compared to the national average of 6.1% for all other workers.
+According to the Economic Policy Institute, In 2017, people with advanced degrees earned an average of $41.36 an hour and workers with a bachelor's degree earned an average of $32.49 an hour.
+Meanwhile, people with just a high school diploma made $17.85 an hour.
+According to the U.S. Department of Labor, as of November 2019, individuals with a master's degree had an unemployment rate of 1.8%, compared to the national average of 3.5% for all other workers.
 The benefits of earning a master's degree are undeniable.

 In addition to economic benefit, a master's degree provides "societal" and life enriching benefits.
 Research performed by Edward Glaear and Richard Florida suggests that the benefits of earning a master's degree extend far beyond higher pay and lower unemployment.
 They found that individuals with advanced degrees and higher levels of education tend to experience better health, have higher levels of societal well being, and are more civically engaged.